MerginMaps/mobile-sdk/README.md

 # Usage

-Download, extract and use prebuild SDKs for various arch/platforms from Github Releases/Artefacts.
+If you are up to building Mergin Maps Input App, just download, extract and use prebuild SDKs for various arch/platforms from Github Releases/Artefacts.
+The steps below are for development, debugging of the SDK itself or when you need to compile architecture not supported by current CI setup.

 # Release
-The release is automatically created from each build on master.
+The release is automatically created for each commit on master for each triplet separately.

 # Development

-## Tips & Tricks
+##

 - look at `.github/workflows/<platform>.yml` to see how it is done in CI
 - how to do diff `diff -rupN file.orig file`
 - how to do diff from GIT `git diff master`
 - find SHA512 hash for vcpkg: `shasum -a 512 myfile.tar.gz`
 - list QT install options: `aqt list $QT_VERSION windows desktop`

+## clean local build

+- remove vcpkg and download from scratch
+- clean/remove binary archive `$HOME/.cache/vcpkg/archives`

 ## Android (on MacOS)